DaveCTurner/davecturner.github.io/_posts/2017-08-18-observability-in-paxos.markdown

 ---

-The trouble with fault-tolerant systems is that they tolerate faults: by design they can appear to be working normally despite some underlying problem, but there is a limit to how many such problems can be tolerated before the system entirely fails so it is important to be aware of them.
+The trouble with fault-tolerant systems is that they tolerate faults: by design they can appear to be working normally despite some underlying problem.

+Consensus algorithms such as Paxos are designed to keep working as long as more than half of the nodes in the cluster are healthy and communicating with each other.
+In practice you want to know about unhealthy nodes or connectivity issues so they can be fixed before they lead to a total failure.

+Fortunately there are some fairly simple symptoms that can be used to detect all sorts of hidden problems.

-### Monitoring health
+### Health

 A _healthy_ Paxos cluster is capable of accepting instructions from clients and makes regular progress.
 A cluster can be healthy despite underlying faults, but